program detail

 The graduate has reliably demonstrated the ability to:

-• Function effectively as a member of an inter-professional team in the development and provision of health-promoting and life-enhancing services and programs for older adults.
+• Function effectively as a member of an interprofessional team in the development and provision of health-promoting and life-enhancing services and programs for older adults.

 • Accurately and comprehensively assess and record the ongoing needs of the older adult using a variety of widely used electronic systems.